koenighotze/koenighotze.github.io/_posts/2020-12-13-data-distribution-part2.md

 ---

 [Microservices](https://martinfowler.com/articles/microservices.html) are a popular and wide-spread architectural style for building non-trivial applications.
-They offer huge advantages but also some [challenges and traps](https://www.youtube.com/watch?v=X0tjziAQfNQ).
+They offer immense advantages but also some [challenges and traps](https://www.youtube.com/watch?v=X0tjziAQfNQ).
 Some obvious, some of a more insidious nature.
-In this short article, I want to focus on how to integrate microservices.
+In this brief article, I want to focus on how to integrate microservices.

 This overview explains and compares common patterns for dealing with data in microservice architectures.
-I neither assume to be complete with regards to available approaches nor do I cover every pros and con of each pattern.
+I neither assume to be complete regarding approaches nor do I cover every pros and cons of each pattern.
 As always, experience and context matter.

 Four different parts focus on different patterns.